Igglybuff/wigglydots/README.md

 # wigglydots
-My dotfiles and scripts and stuff.
+My autoinstaller for powerline and dotfiles and scripts and stuff.

 **Usage**